 Pour water into medium saucepan and add elderberries, ginger, cinnamon and cloves (do not add honey!)

-Bring to a boil and then cover and reduce to a simmer for about 45 minutes to an hour until the liquid has reduced by almost half.
+Bring to a boil and then cover and reduce to a simmer for about 45 minutes to an hour.
 At that point, remove from heat and let cool enough to be handled.
 Mash the berries carefully using a spoon or other flat utensil.
 Pour through a strainer into a glass jar or bowl.

 Discard the elderberries (or compost them!) and let the liquid cool to lukewarm.
 When it is no longer hot, add 1 cup of honey and stir well.